mitchellh/vagrant-rackspace/README.md

 end
 ```

-Optionally, set up environment variables on your shell, for frequently used parameters,
+Set up environment variables on your shell, for frequently used parameters,
 especially your username and api key, if you plan to share your vagrant files. this
 will prevent accidentally divulging your keys.